 When I go to the Hendricks County Clerk's office and see that marriage record, then I can cite the original record.

 What About Citing Digital Images?

 What if instead of going to the Hendricks County Clerk, I went to FamilySearch and found a digital image of Sarah and Samuel's marriage record?
 How do I cite that?

 In this case, it's a two-part citation (or a "layered" citation, as Elizabeth Shown Mills calls it).
-We want to cite the image because actually saw it.
+We want to cite the image because we actually saw it.
 But we also need to make it clear that we didn't see the record in person; we only saw a digital image of it.
 We need to tell where we found it.

 The first part of the citation would be along the lines of "Marriage record of Samuel L. Bartlett and Sarah C. Roberts, Hendricks County, Indiana marriage book 13, page 26."

 The second part of the citation would indicate where we found the image.
 Something like, "digital image viewed [or downloaded] from "Indiana Marriages, 1811-2007', FamilySearch.org."

 Be sure to include the name of the collection within FamilySearch (or Ancestry, MyHeritage, or whatever website you're using).

 The basic reason for a source citation is to point us (or someone else) back to where we found information.
 The only way we can do that accurately is to cite what we actually used.
 If we used a book, we cite the book; we don't make it look like we examined something else.
 The same goes with a database.
 We don't make it seem like we went to the courthouse and looked at the record.